Lawyers in Tampa Helping With Your Injury Case

 We Take the Time to Treat You and Your Case Right

 At Williams Law, P.A., you will never be encouraged to accept a quick settlement that may not fully compensate your injuries.
 Where other law firms seem content to accept a low settlement offer that requires little work and move on to the next case, our attorneys believe you deserve all the compensation you are entitled to.

 You benefit from our determination to seek fair compensation in a number of ways.
 First, our clients receive more compensation due to our dogged determination in negotiations with insurance companies and corporate attorneys.
 We refuse to compromise with a settlement that does not adequately address the injuries you have sustained.

 Second, you benefit from our trial experience.
-Because we are prepared to take every case to trial, we have more courtroom experience than many personal injury attorneys.
+Because we are prepared to take every case to trial, we have more courtroom experience than many attorneys.
 You can rest assured your attorney will know how to try your case should it be necessary to take your case to trial.
 Because our attorneys prepare from the beginning to go to trial, we are better prepared when we step into the courtroom.We know that for you, this case is the most important case there is.
 We seek to treat each client that walks through our doors with the respect and consideration they deserve.

 Finally, you owe us nothing up front and you only pay us if we WIN your case.
 Williams Law, P.A. works on a contingency fee basis – so you have nothing to lose by hiring us.
 Call us today to set up a FREE initial consultation with a member of our team.